shahyaranfaz/SHAYVERI/docs/ELO.md

 ## Release Notes

-- Engine/source release: `SHAYVERI v2.6`.
+- SHAYVERI source release: `SHAYVERI v2.6`.
 - Embedded default network: `SHAYVERI2_5_0.nnue`.
 - External network files can still be loaded through `EvalFile`.
-- HCE-classical is retained as a debug and comparison evaluator, not as a separate engine version.
+- HCE-classical is retained as a debug and comparison evaluator, not as a separate SHAYVERI version.